nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 )
 ```

 Multiple values can be specified by assigning a list to the dictionary key.
 It is also possible to reference the value of other fields in the form by prepending a dollar sign (`$`) to the variable's name.
-You can even traverse the model relationships this way (note the single underscore in the example - `tenant_region_id`).
+The keys you can use in this dictionary are the same ones that are available in the REST API - as an example it is also possible to filter the `Site` `ObjectVar` for its `tenant_group_id`.

 ```python
 region = ObjectVar(